MINING 3072 - Mining Geomechanics

 Specific Course RequirementsLaboratory exercises

 The eight exercises in this programme have been designed to provide an introduction to, and an awareness of, basic measurements and test procedures in rock mechanics.
-The tests will be conducted in the Engineering Annex (LG09) and adjacent areas.
-Mechanical tests will be conducted on 42 mm diameter Hawkesbury Sandstone specimens.
+The tests will be conducted in the Engineering Annex (LG09), Room NG31 and adjacent areas.
+Mechanical tests will be conducted on 42 mm diameter Hawkesbury Sandstone specimens, prepared by the University of New South Wales.

-The Class has been randomly divided into Groups of 3-4 students.
+The Class has been randomly divided into Groups of 2 and 3 students.
 Each Group will work separately through the eight exercises.
-Each Group will test only one specimen in each of the destructive tests (1, 2, 4a and 4b) then share their results with the Class after two weeks of completion of the tests.
-Please use the template table provided on MyUni.
+Each Group will test only one specimen in each of the destructive tests (1, 2, 4a and 4b) then share their results with the Class towards the end of the semester.
 If one of your destructive tests is unsuccessful, describe what happened in your report, then use the results obtained by another Group.
 Each Group will attend the laboratory on two occasions: Once to undertake tests 1, 2 and 3 and once to undertake tests 4, 5, 6 and 7.

 Test number Description Approximate duration, minutes Equipment in Engineering Annex (LG09) unless otherwise stated 1 Uniaxial Compression Test 15 Seidner compression testing machine 2 Triaxial Test 30 Seidner compression testing machine 3 Deformation Test.
-Demonstration 15 MTS compression testing machine 4a and 4b (a) Point Load Test and (b) Brazilian Disc Test 15 Point Load tester 5 Sonic Velocity Test 15 PUNDIT 7 6 Sonic Velocity Test 15 Wooden block model and compass 7 Core Logging 10 Core boxes
+Demonstration 15 M&F compression testing machine, Room NG31 off Chapman Laboratory 4a and 4b (a) Point Load Test and (b) Brazilian Disc Test 15 Point Load tester 5 Sonic Velocity Test 15 PUNDIT 7 6 Sonic Velocity Test 15 Wooden block model and compass, in car park 7 Core Logging 10 Core boxes

 The University's policy on Assessment for Coursework Programs is based on the following four principles: